dodona-edu/papyros/README.md

 ## Documentation

-Visit our web page at <https://docs.dodona.be/papyros/>.
+Visit our documentation page at <https://docs.dodona.be/papyros/>.

 ## Building and developing